How Long Is Rotisserie Chicken Good for in the Fridge?

 2. Using Non-Sealed Wrapping:

-• Plastic wraps or foils not sealed tightly can result in moisture loss and exposure to bacteria.
+• Loosely sealed plastic wrap or foil can lead to moisture loss and increased exposure to bacteria.

 3. Overcrowding the Fridge: